sankarsubramanian/m2x-c/README.md

                            char **out);
 ```

-`feed_id` and `stream_name` are just plain feed id and stream name used.
-Notice that the C library will help you encode the data here.
-So if your stream name has a space in it(for example, `my stream 1`), there's no need to escape that before calling this function.
+`feed_id` and `stream_name` are just plain Feed ID and Stream name used.
+Notice that the C library will help you encode the data here, so if your Stream name has a space in it (for example, `my stream 1`), there's no need to escape that before calling this function.

-You can pass the data you want to send to M2X using `data` parameter here.
-For now, the M2X C library only support JSON string format.
-You need to either create the JSON string by hand(like the examples provided), or use a [JSON builder](http://www.json.org/) to create one.
+You can pass the data you want to send to M2X using the `data` parameter here.
+For now, the M2X C library only supports JSON string format.
+You need to either create the JSON string by hand (like in the provided examples), or use a [JSON builder](http://www.json.org/) to create one.
 In addition, we also provide a JSON serializer that you can use to build such a JSON string.

 As the reader functions, you can also use the `out` parameter here to get the output from M2X.
 However, for writer functions, we don't always care about what is returned from the server.
 A `NULL` value can be used in this case.